Whether you are new to San Diego or have been living here for a while – you might be wondering where to surf in San Diego for beginners.

 Dog Beach OB (Ocean Beach)

-Not to be confused with Ocean Beach Pier, a short walk North is another great beginner surf spot in San Diego.
-Right in front of the OB dog beach; there is a gently, shallow, and sandy stretch of beach that is great for learning to surf.
+Not to be confused with Ocean Beach Pier, a short walk North is another great beginner surf spot in San Diego just past Avalanche Jetty.
+Right in front of the OB dog beach; there is a gentle, shallow, and sandy stretch of beach that is great for learning to surf.
 Catch a few in the whitewash before paddling out to the lineup 🙂

 To read about my top rated surfs schools in San Diego, check this post.